 - Improve compliance with consumer trading laws

-- Improve services and accountability (especially for public sector organizations)
+- Improve services and accountability (especially for public sector organisations)

-- Develop and sustain organization-wide focus on customers and quality
+- Develop and sustain organisation-wide focus on customers and quality

-- Improve ease of dealing with organization for customers
+- Improve ease of dealing with organisation for customers

 Proactivity and anticipation are identified as crucial underpinning factors in working with the code of practice.

-The code of practice is primarily aimed at organizations with external customers, but the principles apply to relations with internal customers too, and apply to all organizations regardless of size and industry sector - including small consultancies and sub-contractors.
+The code of practice is primarily aimed at organisations with external customers, but the principles apply to relations with internal customers too, and apply to all organisations regardless of size and industry sector - including small consultancies and sub-contractors.

 These Customer Service Principles are outlined and regarded as essential: